Students are responsible for verifying scholarship deadline dates.

 These Awards are now open to Aboriginal youth in grades 11 & 12.
 Recipients attend AFOA Canada's National Conference and participate in a special Youth program designed to introduce youth to careers in Aboriginal finance and management.
 There is a 5 year Scholarship package valued at over $5,000.Call 1-866-722-2362 for details.
 Criteria: Aboriginal ancestry, pursuing post secondary education and considering a career in finance, management, commerce, business, accounting and/or economics, academic success.

 Go to AFOA Canada Awards site for further information.
-2018-2019 deadline to be announced.
+DEADLINE: Friday, May 24, 2019 @ 9 PM EST

 RBC INDIGENOUS STUDENT AWARDS - 10 of $4000 per year (max.
 4 years)